BOWLING GREEN

 Our school district is asking voters for new funds to support day-to-day operations – and the reason is simple: Our last levy for new operating funds (passed nearly 14 years ago, in 2010!) is no longer meeting the needs of our students and teachers.

+More than 80% of our district's operating budget goes toward teachers and support staff.
 It costs $105,716 per day to operate our district.
 That includes 229 teachers, 153 support staff, and more than 371,000 miles of bussing each year!
 Costs have increased steadily by 2.42% every year for the past decade, but funding has only increased by 1.75%.

 1. how has the district seen costs increase?